-Now more than ever, creative writing offers students an opportunity to express themselves and share their stories.
-Writers in the Schools (WITS) Writers guide students through creative writing residencies in high school classrooms and virtually.
-WITS Writers and Apprentices will be teaching 28 residencies at eight high schools in Portland Public Schools and East County schools this fall and spring.
+Creative writing offers students an opportunity to express themselves and share their stories.
+Writers in the Schools (WITS) Writers guide students through creative writing residencies in high school classrooms.
+WITS Writers and Apprentices will be teaching fiction, poetry, creative nonfiction, journalism, and more, at public high schools in Portland, Gresham, Parkrose and Woodburn districts this year.

 Alex Behr is a writer and editor based in Portland, Oregon.
-After receiving an MFA in creative writing from Portland State, she’s taught fiction and creative nonfiction at Portland high schools through Writers in the Schools residencies.
-Her writing has appeared in many online and print publications, including Bitch, Mutha, Propeller, Nailed, Salon, and Tin House.
-Her debut story collection, Planet Grim, was published in October 2017 (7.13 Books).
+After receiving an MFA from Portland State, Alex Behr has taught fiction, poetry, and creative nonfiction residencies through Writers in the Schools since 2014.
+She is a published poet, fiction writer, essayist, and musician, and the author of the short story collection Planet Grim.

 Amy Minato is the author of a memoir Siesta Lane, (Skyhorse Press, 2009) and two poetry collections Hermit Thrush (Inkwater Press, 2016) and The Wider Lens (Ice River Press, 2004).
 Amy has been a recipient of both a Literary Arts Fellowship for her poetry and a Walden Residency for her prose.
 She teaches writing through Literary Arts, Multnomah Art Center, Fishtrap and at Breitenbush Retreat Center as well as a community service course in sustainable living at Portland State University.
 She holds both an MFA in Creative Writing and an MS in Environmental Studies from the University of Oregon.